Manchester Metrolink: Current fleet

 As of 2025, Metrolink operated a fleet of 147 trams.

 Because low-floor tram technology was in its infancy when Metrolink was in its planning stages, and in order to be compatible with the former British Rail stations that Metrolink inherited, the network uses high-floor trams with a platform height of 900 mm, the same height as main line trains.

-Trams on Metrolink operate either single units, or coupled together to form double units, which regularly run during peak hours.
+Trams on Metrolink operate either single units, or coupled together to form double units, which regularly run on the Altrincham – Bury line and on other lines during peak hours.

 Bombardier M5000

 In December 2009, Metrolink took delivery of the first Bombardier M5000 tram.
 Built by Bombardier Transportation and Vossloh Kiepe, the initial eight M5000s were ordered to allow services to be increased.
-They are part of the Bombardier Flexity Swift range of light rail vehicles and have a design similar to the K5000 vehicle used on the Cologne Stadtbahn.
+They are part of the Bombardier Flexity Swift range of light rail vehicles and have a design similar to the K5000 vehicle used on the Stadtbahn networks of Cologne and Bonn.

 With the approval of the spur to MediaCityUK, a further four were ordered.
 To provide rolling stock for the phase 3 extensions and replace the existing fleet, the order was increased successively to 94.
 In December 2013, a further 10 M5000s were ordered to provide trams for the Trafford Park Line planned to open in 2020, while in the interim supporting a service between MediaCityUK and Manchester city centre and other capacity enhancements.
 In September 2014, a further 16 were ordered; the final one of which was delivered in October 2016, bringing the fleet up to 120.

 In July 2018, a further 27 were ordered to help relieve overcrowding.
 Delivered from November 2020, the final tram was delivered in October 2022.

+The Bombardier M5000 trams produce distinctive 'whistle' sound effects which are synthesised sounds played as WAV files by a speaker.
+The official names of the two tones are the 'street whistle' which sounds like a steam whistle and the louder 'rail horn' which sounds like a BR high tone.
+The sounding device is located under the cab floor.
+The raw WAV sound effects were released to the public through a freedom of information request in 2021.